ATTIC-TOURS/rag/paper/sections/appendices/B. Survey Questionnaires.md

     - ☐ More than 40

-2. How often do you feel overwhelmed by the number of customer inquiries?
+2. How often do you feel overwhelmed by the number of Messenger inquiries from customers?

     - ☐ Never